InfuseAI/primehub-python-sdk/docs/CLI/admin/images.md

 Manage images

 Available Commands:
-  create               Create an image delete               Delete an image by id get                  Get an image by id list                 List images update               Update the image
+  add-group            Add group connection to an image by id create               Create an image delete               Delete an image by id get                  Get an image by id list                 List images list-group           List group of an image by id remove-group         Remove group connection from an image by id update               Update the image

 Options: